Yoga therapy grounded in compassion and connection

 Hi I’m Anna (she/her),

-My services are grounded in the tenets of trauma-informed yoga therapy: accessibility, respect for individual experience and agency, a focus on therapeutic effect and an integrative approach to health and resilience.
+My services are grounded in the tenets of trauma-informed yoga therapy: accessibility, respect for your individual experience and agency, a focus on therapeutic effect and an integrative approach to health and resilience.

 ‘Take heart’ expresses both courage and comfort when facing life’s challenges.
 It is my hope that our collaboration nourishes both these qualities: comfort in a felt-sense of greater ease in mind, body and spirit; courage to turn inward and get to know yourself, to reclaim your voice and vitality, and to engage with the world with authenticity and purpose.